 Now let $U$ be a set with at least two elements, and fix some element $u \in U$.
-Let $\Graphs^{u}_{A} \langle U\rangle \subset \Graphs_{A} \langle U \rangle$ be the subcomplex spanned by graphs $\Gamma$ such that $u$ has valence $1$, is labeled by $1_{A}$, and is connected to another external vertex.
+Let $\Graphs^{u}_{A} \langle \{U\} \rangle \subset \Graphs^{\varepsilon}_{A} \langle \{U\} \rangle$ be the subcomplex spanned by graphs $\Gamma$ such that $u$ has valence $1$, is labeled by $1_{A}$, and is connected to another external vertex.

-We now get to the core of the proof.
-The idea (adapted from \cite[Lemma 8.3]{LambrechtsVolic2014}) is to ``push'' the labels of positive degree away from the chosen vertex $u$ through a homotopy.
-Roughly speaking, we use \Cref{fig.move-labels} to move labels around up to homotopy.
+We now get to the core of the proof of Lemma~\ref{lemma.same-cohomology}.
+The idea (adapted from~\cite[Lemma 8.3]{LambrechtsVolic2014}) is to ``push'' the labels of positive degree away from the chosen vertex $u$ through a homotopy.
+Roughly speaking, we use Figure~\ref{fig.move-labels} to move labels around up to homotopy.